proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - **Why:** "Become a Bitcoin business = cheat code for success" (page 781)
 - **How:**
   - Set up Lightning wallet (Phoenix, Breez, or similar)
-  - Announce to BookMark Breakfast community you accept Bitcoin
+  - Announce to book club community you accept Bitcoin
   - Start with discount for Bitcoin payments (5-10% off)
   - Track: saves on fees, attracts Bitcoiners, builds reputation
 - **Outcome:** First step toward Bitcoin business model

-**5. Host or Organize a BookMark Breakfast Session**
+**5. Host or Organize a Book Club Session**
 - **Why:** Build the parallel intellectual infrastructure
 - **How:**
   - Choose a book from the series (or this one!)